rosieallott/zivot/privacy.md

 If you do not agree to the following policy you may refrain from submitting your personal data to us or get in contact by the contact details below.

-In the context of General Data Protection Regulation, the Data Controller is:
+In the context of General Data Protection Regulation, the Data Controller is: **Zivot IO Ltd**.
+Company number 12250000.
-Zivot IO Ltd
-Company number 12250000

 ## Highlights of this Policy